Review of the Album "Death Unlimited" by Finnish Melodic Death Metal Band Norther

-How the Album Differs from Norther's First Two
+How Does Death Unlimited Differ from Norther's First Two Albums?

 The Album Cover for Death Unlimited